riking/loaner/docs/setup_guide.md

         **WARNING:** Do not lose or share this private key file, as it allows access to your G Suite domain user data through the service account.
+        In the event that the private key file does get shared, promptly return to the Cloud Developers Console to revoke and reissue the key.

         Once you have created a service account and downloaded its JSON-encoded private key, you can move on to the next step.